-Two years ago humanity lost a brave, brilliant and kindhearted individual named Aaron Swartz.
+Three years ago humanity lost a brave, brilliant and kindhearted individual named Aaron Swartz.
 On that day, I composed a post expressing my outrage and sadness.
-I reposted it on the anniversary of his death last year, and am reposting it again today.
+Once again, I have decided to repost that piece on the anniversary of his death.

 Let us take inspiration from his life and his struggles in order to continue his very important and courageous work.
 What follows is the original post, Remembering Internet Prodigy and Activist Aaron Swartz (1986-2013): Your Life is an Inspiration: